TardifLab/MTsatMP2RAGE/README.md

 **If used, please reference the following publication:**

 Rowley CD, Nelson MC, Campbell JSW, Leppert IR, Pike GB, Tardif CL.
-Correcting for T1 bias in Magnetization Transfer Saturation (MTsat) Maps Using Sparse-MP2RAGE. http://arxiv.org/abs/2310.09102
+Fast magnetization transfer saturation imaging of the brain using MP2RAGE T1 mapping. https://doi.org/10.1002/mrm.30143

 If you used the simulation code, please reference the following: